Moustikitos/micro-server/docs/request.md

 # req

-__HTTP Client Module__

-This module provides a flexible and extensible framework for building, sending, and managing HTTP requests and responses.
-It includes support for dynamic endpoints, SSL configuration, and content decoding based on MIME types.

-## Classes
-  - RequestCache: a caching service for python HTTP Request.
-  - Endpoint: Represents an HTTP endpoint with dynamic attribute handling and customizable request methods.

-## Functions
-  - build_request: Constructs HTTP requests with specified parameters and headers.
-  - manage_response: Parses and decodes HTTP responses based on their MIME types.

-## Constants
-  - CONTEXT: SSL context with disabled hostname verification.
-  - DECODERS: Dictionary mapping MIME types to their respective parsers.
-  - OPENER: Global HTTP request opener.

-## Endpoints
-Predefined instances of the `Endpoint` class for standard HTTP methods:
-  - CONNECT
-  - GET
-  - HEAD
-  - OPTION
-  - PATCH
-  - POST
-  - PUT
-  - TRACE
-  - DELETE

 This module is designed to handle common HTTP operations in a clean and reusable manner, with dynamic endpoint resolution and robust response management.